 Meningitis causes reflex contraction of the erector spinae muscles causing limitation in passive neck flexion (meningismus).
 Patient may complain of neck stiffness or pain, but many do not, so this symptom has poor negative predictive value.
 To test for the sign of meningismus, place the patient fully supine (completely flatten the bed and remove the pillow), then rotate the head on neck.
 You should feel no resistance to rotation if the patient is fully relaxed.
 Then, ask the patient to not resist, place you hand under their head, and slowly flex the head on the neck and see if you can fully flex the neck so that the chin touches the manubrium.
 If it does, meningismus is absent.
 If there is a limitation, it typically occurs at a specific degree of flexion and beyond.
-Measure the distance from the chin to the chest with your fingers and report the degree of flexion to all degrees, especially if there is resistance to head rotation, meningismus may be present but this finding is less specific.
+Measure the distance from the chin to the chest with your fingers and report the degree of flexion limitation as the number of finger breadths you can place in-between.
+If the patient resists flexion to all degrees, especially if there is resistance to head rotation, meningismus may be present but this finding is less specific.
 Do not test for neck flexion limitation if the patient is standing or sitting as this produces false negatives; the patient must be fully supine.